tlevine/www.thomaslevine.com/content/!/magic-r-commands/index.md

     sqldf('SELECT foo FROM bar') # Use the bar data.frame
     sqldf('SELECT foo FROM bar', dbname = 'baz.db') # Use the baz.db SQLite database

-`mapply` maps along a matrix, passing multiple arguments to the function

 Use `download.file` to download files.